ckim98/Week-4-Programming-Assignment/README.md

 This is a peer-graded assignment for Coursera
-Week Four of: Getting and Cleaning Data
+Week Four: Getting and Cleaning Data

 Access the CodeBook.md which describes the contents of the data and the process of the data cleaning.